Social Media Policy

 - Staff must not reproduce photographs, videos, recordings, trademarks or other material protected by another person's or entity's copyright on any University social media site without first obtaining the appropriate permission.

-- The Assistant Vice-Chancellor (Communications, Marketing and Engagement) has authority to moderate any content on any University social media site and to require the amendment or deletion of any posts that, in his or her opinion, pose a reputational risk to the University.
+- The Director of Marketing and Communications has authority to moderate any content on any University social media site and to require the amendment or deletion of any posts that, in their opinion, pose a reputational risk to the University.

 Responsibility for monitoring compliance

-- The Assistant Vice-Chancellor (Communications, Marketing and Engagement) is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Director of Marketing and Communications is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.